 Volunteering with us gives them the opportunity to give something back to the community, while equipping them with skills that will increase their chance of finding paid employment on release.

 - we benefit from 111,000 volunteering hours from the prison service each year (equivalent to £688,000 of man hour costs)

 - we work with over 50 prisons across the UK

-around 150 placements pass through Sue Ryder every year
+- around 400 prisoners volunteer with Sue Ryder every year

 - we have 150 volunteers on this scheme at any one time volunteering across 118 locations

 - ex-offenders cannot prove themselves unless someone gives them a second chance